 - USB port location

 One of the features that I was looking for when shopping for a new mouse was Bluetooth connectivity because I wanted to eliminate the use of USB dongles.
 With Bluetooth connectivity, you no longer need a dongle to connect it to the computer.
 You just have to pair it with your device and once it’s paired, you’re all set.
-It’s plug-n-play so you won’t have to install software before using it.
+It’s plug-n-play so you won’t have to install the software before using it.
 Although, if you want to customize the Logitech Ultrathin Touch Mouse buttons, you would have to install the Logitech SetPoint software.

 One of the best features of this mouse is Touch gesture support.
-The Logitech Ultrathin Touch Mouse works like a movable touchpad.
+The Logitech Ultrathin Touch Mouse works as a movable touchpad.
 You can scroll up and down webpages by sliding your index finger vertically on top of the mouse.
 When available (horizontal scrolling), you could also scroll left or and right by sliding your index finger to the left or to the right.

 With the Ultrathin Touch Mouse, you don’t have to worry about replacing the batteries because it uses an internal battery that you charge via USB.
 Just make sure that you don’t lose the included USB cable because that’s the only way you can recharge it when the battery dies out.
 In case you misplace or lose the cable, you could use any other micro USB cable for charging.
 Regarding battery life, it will vary based on the usage and computer conditions but based on my own experience, I can get through a whole day with a full charge.
-It also has a quick charge capabilities that enable the device to run for 1 hour with only a minute of charging.
+It also has quick charge capabilities that enable the device to run for 1 hour with only a minute of charging.

 It would’ve been nice if Logitech added a battery-saving feature that automatically detects if the device is idle and turns it OFF or puts it to sleep.
 That way, users won’t have to manually turn it OFF or worry about the battery draining if they walked away for a few minutes.

 I’ve had the Logitech Ultrathin Touch Mouse for about 3 months now and I’m loving it because it provides all the necessary features that I need and more.
-However, there are a few things that I don’t like and one of it is the location of the Middle-click.
+However, there are a few things that I don’t like and one of them is the location of the Middle-click.

 As you can see from the photo above, the location of the Middle-click is a bit awkward.
-Even after trying it out many times and trying to get my self to get used to the location & position, it still felt awkward.
+Even after trying it out many times and trying to get myself to get used to the location & position, it still felt awkward.